yretenai/yretenai/README.md

-A **C#, and Swift** software engineer.
+A **C#, Rust and Swift** software engineer.
 Specializing in reverse engineering games and constructing data pipelines, but also dabbling in 3D modeling and game design!

 Ad Astra.